wblakecaldwell/fun-with-c/README.md

     [-100, 2 (head), 3 (tail), -100]

-We than add 4, 5, 6 and have this:
+We than add 4 and 5, and have this:

     [-100, 2 (head), 3, 4 (tail)]
     [5 (tail), 2 (head), 3, 4]